Nourish - 26 Ways to Use Your Jar of Coconut Oil

 So with that being said, here’s a list of 26 ways to use your jar of coconut oil!

 Perfect for light and deep cleansing and typically done in the evening prior to bed, coconut oil makes an amazing cleanser.

 Massage a fingertips worth of the oil onto a damp face to cleanse your skin and wash off with a hot facecloth for an amazing clean feel.

 For a deep cleanse, do the above procedure but massage into your face for up to 3 minutes.
 Soak your washcloth in clean, hot water, rinse and hold over your face to gently steam your pores to release the oil carrying the impurities.
 Allow it to stay until it cools.

 If you suffer from acne, you’ll be pleased to know that coconut oil contains lauric acid that works as an antibacterial agent to help with breakouts and clear up your skin.

 No. 2 – Make-up Remover

 Coconut oil is a totally natural make-up remover and works wonderfully – even on waterproof mascara!

-Just dab some coconut oil on a cotton ball and gently wipe your make-up off.
-Alternatively do the cleansing method as above.
+Just dab some oil on a cotton ball or reusable makeup wipe and gently wipe your make-up off.
+Alternatively, do the cleansing method as above.